 Having used Getsitecontrol for some time, I was already incredibly impressed with its features, as well as how easily it integrates with WordPress.
 However, earlier this year, the team behind this all-powerful plugin released a significant update, adding even more features and design options to make optimizing your website for visitor engagement even more accessible.

-Read my GetSiteControl review if you’d like to learn more about how GetSiteControl can help you connect with your visitors.
+Read my Getsitecontrol review if you’d like to learn more about these new features, as well as how Getsitecontrol can help you connect with your visitors.

-GetSiteControl Review: What Does It Do?
+Getsitecontrol Review: What Does It Do?

 Next question …what’s a widget?